Assistant Evaluator (Student Worker)

 -

-We will review cover letters and resumes to identify applicants
+We will review cover letters and resumes to

-meeting minimum and preferred qualifications.
-Selected applicants
+identify applicants meeting minimum and preferred qualifications.

-time of the interview, we may ask applicants to respond to a writing
+references.
+At the time of the interview, we may ask applicants to

 -